stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-When using these comparison operators, it is the state of the Carry and Zero flags that are the useful flags for making program flow decisions:
+With these comparisons, it is the state of the Carry and Zero flags that are useful for making program flow decisions:

 - The Carry flag is not set when the register value is less than the operand byte.
 - The Carry flag is set when the register value is greater than or equal to the operand byte.